SBKubric/cinema_advisor/README.md

 pip install -r requirements
 ```

-After that you a free to use my ubelievably magnificent recommendation system.
+After that you a free to use my unbelievably magnificent recommendation system.

 ## Example